 Using the Wizard

-IRI’s Data Restructuring wizard will search every supported unstructured document type in every directory below the root network drive you specify.
-The search for your dark data is based on regular expression patterns and Data Classes, which can contain any combination of regular expression patterns, lookup set files, and Named Entity Recognition (NER) models.
-As a reminder, here is a list of unstructured sources that the wizard can analyze and structure:
+The IRI Dark Data Discovery wizard will search every supported unstructured document type in every directory below the root network drive you specify.
+The search for your dark data is based on Data Classes, which can contain any combination of regular expression patterns, lookup set files, Named Entity Recognition (NER) models, path filters for semi-structured files, area bounding boxes, and detected or recognized faces.

 - Free-form text (.txt)

 - Adobe Portable Document Format (.pdf)